cabelotaina/software-warehouse/README.md

 This is a small piece of a software warehouse, is a REST API using NodeJS (Express) and MongoDB and some another libraries like mocha and chai for initial test purposes.

-The sistem use docker and docker compose for the development environment and you can run the development envronment using:
+The sistem use docker and docker compose for the development environment and you can run the development environment using:

 ```sh
     docker-compose up --build --remove-orphans